Jerry Layne

-Jerry Blake Layne (born September 28, 1958) is an American umpire in Major League Baseball who has worked in the National League between 1989 and 1999, and throughout both major leagues since 2000.
+Jerry Blake Layne (born September 28, 1958) is an American former umpire in Major League Baseball who has worked in the National League between 1989 and 1999, and throughout both major leagues from 2000 to 2024.
 He wore uniform number 24 in the NL, but when MLB merged the AL and NL umpiring staffs in 2000, Layne was forced to switch to number 26, as AL umpire Al Clark, who also wore 24, had more seniority.
 When Clark was fired midway through the 2001 season by MLB, Layne reclaimed number 24 and has worn it ever since.
-With the retirements of Joe West and Gerry Davis, Layne became MLB's most senior active umpire for the 2022 season.
+With Joe West's retirement in 2022, Layne became MLB's most senior active umpire.

 Umpiring career

-In October 2005, he umpired in his first World Series.
+In October 2005, Layne umpired in his first World Series.
 He was also the home plate umpire when Barry Bonds hit his record 71st home run in 2001, and for the no-hitter pitched by Fernando Valenzuela of the Los Angeles Dodgers on June 29, 1990, at Dodger Stadium.

 Layne was chosen as one of the umpires for the one-game Wild Card playoff between the Baltimore Orioles and the Texas Rangers on October 5, 2012.
 In 2014, he was chosen as one of the three MLB umpire representatives for the Japan All-Star Series.
+Layne formally retired before the 2025 season began.